 If you are concerned about your wisdom teeth, you should see your dentist or oral surgeon for a consultation.
 They will be able to assess your individual situation and recommend the best course of treatment.

 Head over here to read more on our wisdom tooth removal service.

 So should I wait to remove my wisdom teeth before getting braces?

-It is also possible to get braces while having your wisdom teeth in at the same time — but this usually only happens if there is enough room in your jaw and your third molars act as an anchor.
+It is also possible to get braces while having your wisdom teeth in at the same time, but this usually only happens if there is enough room in your jaw and your third molars act as an anchor.
 Lastly, it is not uncommon to have wisdom teeth removed while wearing braces.

 Will wisdom teeth make my teeth crooked after braces?

-Many think that wisdom teeth can affect the alignment of teeth after braces, but research has shown that forces from wisdom teeth are so small they play no role in movement or orthodontic outcomes.
+Many people think that wisdom teeth can affect the alignment of teeth after braces, but research has shown that forces from wisdom teeth are so small that they play no role in movement or orthodontic outcomes.
 The truth is, movement of teeth after braces treatment comes from not wearing the prescribed retainers.

 Once your braces are removed, your dentist will have you fitted for a retainer to be worn for at least two years.
-Retainers are designed to keep your teeth from shifting and it is imperative that you wear them as per your dentist’s instructions.
+Retainers are designed to keep your teeth from shifting, and it is imperative that you wear them as per your dentist’s instructions.